 Support for doctoral candidates.
 You are encouraged to discuss how your disability might affect your performance during the application process with one of our disability advisers.
 They would be able to advise if reasonable adjustments could be made so you have the same opportunity to demonstrate your academic ability as non-disabled candidates.
 To discuss your requirements with a disability adviser please contact firstname.lastname@example.org.

-Support during your studies.
 UK students are encouraged to apply for the Disabled Students Allowance (DSA) or the research councils’ equivalent allowances.
 These non means tested allowances fund assistive technology and non-medical helper support for students with disabilities.
 The University of Surrey makes funds available to provide similar support for EU and International students who are not eligible to apply for the DSA.
 The disability advisers will be able to advise you on how to apply for this support.
-Please contact firstname.lastname@example.org.
+Please contact email@example.com.

 Research Degrees team

-Our Research Degrees team at Surrey are dedicated to supporting our research students and supervisors across the three Faculties, ensuring you receive consistent and accurate advice on all of the stages of your doctoral programme from registration to award.
+Our Research Degrees team at Surrey is dedicated to supporting our research students and supervisors across the three faculties, ensuring you receive consistent and accurate advice on all of the stages of your doctoral programme from registration to award.
 They are responsible for your initial induction to the University, managing progression milestones and the examinations process, and working with student finance and student records to answer student data and funding queries.

 We have a dedicated Doctoral College Careers and Employability team that are experienced in delivering career support to postgraduate researchers and early career researchers.
 They will assist you in developing your career plan and help you identify and strengthen your employability skills, to aid you into a successful career as you move on from Surrey.
 The team’s strong external partnerships and relationships across the University provide our PGRs with excellent opportunities to collaborate, gain skills and get practical experience.